 2012 - Nicole Panday & Stephanie Oliver

-Online applications are preferred.
 The Guidelines and Application form is available for download.
-A hard copy of the application form can be picked up at the Recreation & Culture offices, at the MacBain Community Centre, 7150 Montrose Road.
+A hard copy of the application form can be picked up at the Niagara Falls History Museum, 5810 Ferry Street, please call in advance to ensure a copy is available for pick up (905-358-5082).

 Calling artists of all ages!
-The City of Niagara Falls Art Show will take place at the Victoria Avenue Public Library Thursday, March 31 to Sunday, April 3, 2016.
+The City of Niagara Falls Art Show will take place at the Victoria Avenue Public Library during the month of August.
 The competition is open to all Niagara Falls residents and students attending school in Niagara Falls.
-There is no fee to enter; however all participants are asked to register online in advance.
+There is no fee to enter; however all participants are asked to register online in advance (registration will close two days before the show).

 Terms and Conditions of Entry: